Car subscriptions: Everything you need to knowBack to 'Expert guides'

 When did you last go out and buy a CD?
 The answer is probably quite a while ago, because you’re now more likely to stream your tunes via an app such as Spotify.
 Why’s this important?
 Because the concept of ownership is shifting.

-Almost 90% of new cars are bought on finance and new research from Auto Trader has concluded that car ownership will completely die out within the next decade.
+Almost 95% of new cars are bought on finance and research from Auto Trader has concluded that car ownership will completely die out within the next decade.

 As advocates of leasing – which remains the fastest-growing form of new car finance in the UK – we know people are moving away from traditional forms of ownership in favour of a usership experience.
 Now some manufacturers are offering dedicated subscription services.
 That’s right: you can now enjoy a car in the same kind of way you enjoy Netflix, sort of.

 But is this simply leasing under a new guise?
 What are the differences?
-Which manufacturers offer them?
-Here’s what you need to know…
+How does a car subscription work?
+And is a car subscription worth it?
+Here’s what you need to know.

 What’s the difference between car leasing and subscription services?